Hepatic vein thrombosis (HVT) is an obstruction in the hepatic veins of the liver caused by a blood clot.

 - the underlying cause of your HVT

-HVT doesn’t always have noticeable symptoms in the early stages of the disease.
+HVT doesn’t always have noticeable symptoms in its early stages.
 You’ll have a better outlook if you get an early diagnosis and start treatment immediately.

 Schedule regular checkups with your doctor and tell them if you’re experiencing symptoms you’re concerned about.
 This will make catching potentially serious health conditions in the early stages more likely.